tonymushah/mangadex-api/README.md

 Before ~~paste copying~~ *uhm*,... touching the example code below, I recommend that you read the [Mangadex Authentification Section](https://api.mangadex.org/docs/02-authentication/)

-First, register a personal client at [Mangadex Profile Settings][mangadex-settings], and wait until it's approved by staff.
-It can take 2 or 3 three days for now so just wait :>
+First, register a personal client at [Mangadex Profile Settings][mangadex-settings], ~~and wait until it's approved by staff.
+It can take 2 or 3 three days for now so just wait :>~~ (it should normally be auto-approved).

 After a long time, you can now `login` via the `oauth` feature.